Coursesuite/coursesuite.com/blogentries/2018-12-17-00-00-00,1,has-video-killed-the-pdf.md

 		<div uk-scrollspy="cls: uk-animation-fade; delay: 200; repeat: false">

 ###Possible Answers
-We’ve been able to change the goal post with a couple of our creative CourseSuite apps.
+We’ve been able to change the goal post with a couple of our creative Coursesuite apps.

 With our Media Ninja, you can still use the same Video, we just allow you to set the completions percentage, allowing you to track your Video's.